 There’s no explicit safety risk just from eating food beyond its best-before date (except for eggs).
-There are local stores around the UK that do this, and also online store Approved Food specialises in selling clearance, short-dated and out-of-date stock.
+There are local stores around the UK that specialise in selling food beyond its best-before date, and online the Approved Food stores sells clearance, short-dated and out-of-date stock.

-There's a £5.25 delivery charge, provided deliveries are under 35kg, so it's worth bulk buying.
-As there aren't any finite rules on how far beyond a best-before date it's still safe to eat products, you need to make the decision yourself.
+There's a £5.25 delivery charge, provided deliveries are under 25kg, so it's worth bulk buying.
+As there aren't any hard and fast rules on how far beyond a best-before date it's still safe to eat products, you need to make the decision yourself.

 Generally though, the longer the original shelf life of the goods before the best-before date, the longer you can go beyond.